-Outcome Development Area Actions Update 1.1 1.2 1.3 1.4 For Children, young people and families to experience seamless, consistent and effective transitions along the GIRFEC pathway we need to understand what is working well and have a consistent approach to multiagency quality assurance of the GIRFEC pathway.
+Priority Area 1 identify eir families by developing a strong professional base for h clear, agreed, high quality multi-agency approaches throughout Outcome Development Area Actions Update 1.1 1.2 1.3 1.4 For Children, young people and families to experience seamless, consistent and effective transitions along the GIRFEC pathway we need to understand what is working well and have a consistent approach to multi- agency quality assurance of the GIRFEC pathway.
 Define, design and deliver the GIRFEC Pathway multi-agency Quality Assurance process to create a continuous improvement cycle.
-A screening tool was developed and one meeting of the GIRFEC Quality Assurance group took place in October 2019.
-The pandemic interrupted further meetings, however, the GIRFEC QA group was reconvened in March 2021.
-The GIRFEC QA group will audit referrals from universal services to Request For Assistance.
-A second audit group 'Tracing the child's journey through universal provision' is designed to audit early and effective intervention within universal services.
-It is expected that any audit tools will be moderated as we put them into practice.
-Meetings are multiagency and will obtain learning from best practice examples as well as examples of where things have not gone so perfectly to plan.
+The GIRFEC QA group which will audit referrals from universal services to Request For Assistance has now commenced.
+A second audit group 'Tracing the child's journey through universal provision' has met and designs audit early and effective intervention within universal services.
+Both meetings are multiagency and will obtain learning from best practice examples as well as examples of where things have not gone so perfectly to plan.
 It is possible that both streams will combine as we get more adept at audit work in this area.
-1.4 In order for Children, young people and families to be supported by a confident and skilled named person and the team around the child the TAC Establish a performance management working group to: a) Discover, define, design and deliver a process for improving participation and feedback from A performance management working group has met and agreed the audit work described above.
-The group will meet during 2022 to review the findings from initial audit work.
+An audit tool is now in development.
+1.4 In order for Children, young people and families to be supported by a confident and skilled named person and the team around the child the TAC need to be able to evidence the effectiveness of their support and learn what works well.
+Establish a performance management working group to: a) Discover, define, design and deliver a process for improving participation and feedback from children, young people and their families b) Define performance measures for evidencing the effectiveness of TAC support based on agreed minimum standards.
+A performance management working group will continue to meet during 2022 to review the findings from initial audit work.
 The group will then begin to scope out a data set towards annual reporting.
+This will link in with National Data Set work through CSP strategic leads.
+Qualitative work will begin in 2022 around consultation in TAC meetings and best practice evaluations with School Based Social Workers project linked to Child Poverty Agenda A performance management working group also exists as a sub group of Inverclyde Child Protection Committee.
+The CPC sub